act of dishonesty has at least two victims: the one we think

 treasured.
 The absence of honesty is a liability to an individual

-or business. -James H. Merkel and Abdul
+-James H. Merkel and Abdul

 meaning of honesty seems to have changed.
 An element of